gogameguru/glift-go-game/readme.txt

      [ ] => toggle selected variation
      < > => jump ahead / jump behind
 * Feature - Add support for next-move-paths in examples.
-* Fix - Rewrite large sections of the flattener code in preperation for the upcoming UI rewrite.
+* Fix - Rewrite of large sections of the flattener code in preperation for the upcoming UI rewrite.

 = 0.5.1 =